Moving to Florence, Italy

 We asked people living in Florence to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When I moved to Florence, I actually brought five suitcases, way too much of everything.
 It cost me so much more in fees so would recommend two suitcases at the most.
 My luggage was too heavy so I wish I would have chosen lighter suitcases, less heavy clothes and less shoes.
-They have better and less expensive shoes as well as clothes," said one expat who made the move to Florence.
+They have better and less expensive shoes as well as clothes," commented one expat who made the move to Florence.

 Connect